DanielSiepmann/website/source/Talk/Introduction-to-Git-for-daily-usage.rst

 -----------------

 Below you can find two typical workflows that are true independent on your work, whether you are coding or working with documents.
+All this workflows will be covered during the talk.

 Create new repository
 ^^^^^^^^^^^^^^^^^^^^^